PAARKAVYB/basic-nn-model/README.md

 ![output](op4.png)

 ## RESULT:
-Therefore, We successfully developed a neural network regression model for the given dataset.
+Therefore, we successfully developed a neural network regression model for the given dataset.